 Direct discrimination occurs when one person treats another less favourably, because of a protected characteristic, than they treat - or would treat - other people.
-This describes the most clear-cut and obvious examples of discrimination - for example if a school were to refuse to let a pupil be a prefect because she is a lesbian.
+This describes the most clear-cut and obvious examples of discrimination - for example if a school were to refuse to let a pupil be a prefect because they are gay.